rayattack/pysupersql/docs/index.md

 # Made For Humans
-Supersql is a `very thin wrapper` on top of SQL that enables you write SQL code in python.
+Supersql is a `very thin wrapper` on top of SQL that enables you write SQL code with python.

-## Why?
-Let's be honest, creating **SQL** templates with string interpolation is really painful.

-Almost all ORMs write the query for you behind the scenes and as such you can only use the interface they provide which most times is not enough for complex query needs.

-SqlAlchemy is almost different, and SuperSQL is not trying to be a replacement, it just takes you closer to SQL than any other library (at least at the time it was created), this allows you to:

 - Take the full power of python to SQL
 - Create advanced queries i.e. `Recursive Queries, Joins, Functions, Triggers, DDL` etc.